myreen/tda283_website/pages/project.md

 }
 ```

-Array parameters are passed by value, i.e. the reference is copied
+Array parameters are passed by value, that is the reference is copied into the
-into the parameter.
+parameter.

-One new form of expressions is added, namely indexing, as shown in the
+One new form of expressions is added, namely indexing, as shown in the example.
-example.
-Indexed expressions may also occur as L-values, i.e. as left
-hand sides of assignment statements.
+Indexed expressions may also occur as L-values, i.e., as left hand sides of
-An array can be filled with values by assigning each individual element, as in
+assignment statements.
+An array can be filled with values by assigning each
-function `sum`.
-But one can also assign references as in C or
+individual element, as in function `sum`.
+But one can also assign references as
-Java:
+in C or Java:

 ```java
 c = a;